 Medical School Financial Aid

-Students accepted for admission to Ross, and active students maintaining standards of satisfactory academic progress, may apply for student loans through either government or private programs to meet direct and indirect educational expenses.
-The maximum loan amount for which a student is eligible may not exceed the cost of attendance (as defined by Ross University School of Medicine) for the academic period in which the student is enrolled.
+Students accepted for admission to Ross Med, and active students maintaining standards of satisfactory academic progress, may apply for financial aid through either institutional or private programs to meet direct and indirect educational expenses.
+The maximum loan amount for which a student is eligible may not exceed the cost of attendance (as defined by RUSM) for the academic period in which the student is enrolled.
 Families should make every possible effort to attain the needed resources for education.

 Ross University School of Medicine is approved for participation in the William D. Ford Federal Loan Program (Direct Loans).
-Students who wish to participate are required to complete the Free Appplication for Federal Student Aid (FAFSA).
+Students who wish to participate and determine their eligible level of medical school financial aid are required to complete the Free Application for Federal Student Aid (FAFSA).

 Code of Conduct agreements were designed to create and ensure uniform student loan practices that focus on the best interest of borrowers.
 In these documents, restrictions are defined to manage the relationships among school employees, learning institutions, lender advisory board members, and student loan organizations.
 Students are encouraged to review the Code of Conduct agreements to learn more about the requirements governing loan regulations.

 If you have any questions about these documents, please contact the Office of Student Finance.

 Contact the Office of Student Finance at Ross